apache/geode/PDX-Serialization-Internals.md

 A serialized object must arrive at it's destination with enough information to deserialize the object.
 Self describing formats such as JSON or XML are easy to convert to objects because the description is embedded in the text.
 However systems designed for efficiency tend to separate the description of an object from the serialized data itself.
 With thrift and protobuf, that description is defined with an IDL and turned into code.
 With Avro, object descriptions are defined in JSON schemas and two systems can exchange schema definitions in a handshake.

-PDX takes the approach of schema exchange and cranks it up a notch by taking advantage of GemFire's data storage and distribution capabilities.
-With PDX, serialized object descriptions are called "types" and types are stored within the GemFire distributed system in a PDX type registry.
+PDX takes the approach of schema exchange and cranks it up a notch by taking advantage of Geode's data storage and distribution capabilities.
+With PDX, serialized object descriptions are called "types" and types are stored within the Geode distributed system in a PDX type registry.
 The serialized data contains a unique type id that can be used to look up the type from the registry.

 [Image here](image here)